INTA-Suelos/QGIS-R-Geostatistics/README.md

 ##How to install:

 Download scripts (*.rsx) to QGIS - R scripts folder.
-You can check o change the folder in Processing menu, Options and configuration.
+You can check or change the folder in Processing menu, Options and configuration.
 Look for Providers - R Scripts - R Scripts folder.

 e.g. linux: /home/username/.qgis2/processing/rscripts;
      windows 7: User/Documents/qgis/processing/rscripts